Information for Facilities Requesting Pet Visits

 Note: There is never a charge for visits, as all Pet Partner teams work strictly on a volunteer basis.

-Please check the additional tabs on this page for further information for health care facilities and about R.E.A.D.
-(Children reading to pets.)
+Please check the additional tabs on this page for further information for health care facilities and about Read With Me (Children reading to pets.)